Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 Reflection and self-knowledge through animation

-Through personal situations and dilemmas, the viewer is motivated to explore their values, fears, and internal motivations, promoting mental well-being.
+Through personal situations and dilemmas, the viewer is motivated to explore their values, fears and internal motivations, promoting mental well-being.

 This process helps both children and adults recognize the importance of managing their emotions for healthy psychological development.